justinjiajia/cloud_security/labs/lab_6_2.md

    > Note: The private key file will be automatically downloaded.
 If you plan to use only the EC2 Instance Connect feature for accessing your instance later, you don't need to retain this private key file.

-3. Copy the following YAML code, and paste it into a plain text file called *lab-instance.yaml*. **Replate all placeholders with their actual values**.
+3. Copy the following YAML code, and paste it into a plain text file.
+Replace the placeholder *\<the name of the key pair you just created\>* with what is expected.
+Save the template as *lab-instance.yaml*.

    ```yaml
    AWSTemplateFormatVersion: 2010-09-09